changyeyu/LLM-RL-Visualized/src/README_EN.md

 - (1) **Input hidden states**: The hidden states from the final Decoder layer serve as input to the LLM’s output layer.
 For example, a 3×896 tensor containing all semantic information of the prefix sequence.
 - (2) **Language Model Head** (LM Head): Typically a fully connected layer that converts hidden states to logits (calculating only the last position’s logits during inference).
 For example, producing a 3×151936 matrix of scores for each vocabulary token.
 - (3) **Extract last position logits**: Next-token prediction depends only on the logits at the last position, so we extract the final row from the logits matrix, yielding a 151936-dimensional vector [2.0, 3.1, −1.7, …, −1.7].
 - (4) **Convert to probability distribution** (Softmax): Apply Softmax to the logits to obtain probabilities for each vocabulary token.
 For example, a 151936-dimensional vector [0.01, 0.03, 0.001, …, 0.001], summing to 1.
-A higher probability indicates a higher chance of being chosen as the next token (e.g., “我” has p=0.34).
+A higher probability indicates a higher chance of being chosen as the next token (e.g., “I'm” has p=0.34).
 - (5) **Decoding**: Apply the decoding strategy (e.g., random sampling or choosing the maximum) to the probability distribution to determine the next token.
-Under Greedy Search, select the token with the highest probability, such as “我”.
+Under Greedy Search, select the token with the highest probability, such as “I'm”.

 [![【LLM basics】LLM output](../images_english/png_small/%E3%80%90LLM%20basics%E3%80%91LLM%20output.png)](https://raw.githubusercontent.com/changyeyu/LLM-RL-Visualized/master/images_english/png_big/%E3%80%90LLM%20basics%E3%80%91LLM%20output.png)